RichardMN/WiFiCO2_M5Atom/README.md

 The Arduino IDE should prompt you to help install these libraries, or others which are also required.

- The code is largely a mix of the [M5Atom example code](https://github.com/m5stack/M5Atom) and the [ErriezMHZ19B example code](https://github.com/Erriez/ErriezMHZ19B/tree/master/examples/ErriezMHZ19BGettingStarted)
+ The code is largely a mix of the [M5Atom example code](https://github.com/m5stack/M5Atom) and the [ErriezMHZ19B example code](https://github.com/Erriez/ErriezMHZ19B/tree/master/examples/ErriezMHZ19BGettingStarted).
+Both of these are released under the MIT license and this license is applied to this work.

  ## Operation